 Objectives of the trainingAt the end of this training, the participant will be able to manage change using a global and structured approach that promotes employee commitment.

 Targeted audienceTop and middle-level managers, project managers, change managers, change recipients

 The systemic and humanistic approach to achieving change

-- Phases of concern and resistance to change
+- Identify the phases of concern related to change

 Theoretical explanations (20%), practical exercises (60%), group discussions (20%).